shedd/ionic_build_tools/README.md

 ### Local Browser Testing

-Run the following command to build the application code and load it on the local Ionic testing server with LiveReload enabled:
+Run the following command to build the application code, start the watch task, and load it on the local Ionic testing server with LiveReload enabled:

     BUILD_TARGET=development gulp serve

-And then in another tab start the watch task:

-    BUILD_TARGET=development gulp watch

-(I haven't figured out how to get `serve` and `watch` to run in parallel yet.)

 See more about testing here: http://ionicframework.com/docs/guide/testing.html